-Management activities have become more closely coordinated among the NCMA agencies as a result of prolonged drought conditions.
+Management activities have become more closely coordinated among the NCMA agencies as a result of the 2012-16 drought.
 In particular, the NCMA agencies implemented the LRRP to limit municipal diversions and downstream releases from Lopez Reservoir to ensure that water is available for future potentially dry years.
-In addition, the Zone 3 agencies (which include the NCMA TG) initiated a long-term drought planning effort.
-The planning effort is intended to plan water supplies if the present drought continues.
+In addition, the Zone 3 agencies (which include the

+NCMA TG) initiated a long-term drought planning effort.
+The planning effort is intended to plan water supplies for periods of extended drought conditions.

-7.1.4 Manage Groundwater Levels and Prevent Seawater Intrusion
+7.1.4 Manage Groundwater Levels and Prevent Seawater Intrusion Strategies: